indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 <hr>

-## Notification
+## Notifications

-Shovel can use the [Postgres NOTIFY function](https://www.postgresql.org/docs/current/sql-notify.html) to send realtime notifications when new rows are added to a table.
+Shovel can use the [Postgres NOTIFY function](https://www.postgresql.org/docs/current/sql-notify.html) to send notifications when new rows are added to a table.
 This is useful if you want to provide low latency updates to clients.
-For example, you may have a web browser client that opens an HTTP SSE connection to your web server.
+For example, you may have a browser client that opens an HTTP SSE connection to your web server.
 Your web server can use Postgres' `LISTEN` command to wait for new rows added to an integration's table.
-When the web server receives a notification, it can use data in the payload to quickly send the update to the client via the HTTP SSE connection.
+When the web server receives a notification, it can use data in the notification's payload to quickly send the update to the client via the HTTP SSE connection.

 To configure notifications on an integration, speicfy a `notification` object in the integration's config.